Guppies are probably the first fish that comes to mind when considering livebearers.

 The Variable Platy is black with yellow spots and can grow about two inches long.

 They are peaceful fish that do well in community tanks.
-If you are looking for a beautiful and low-maintenance fish, the Variable Platy might be the perfect choice for you!
+The Variable Platy might be the perfect choice if you are looking for a beautiful and low-maintenance fish!

-They need an aquarium of at least five gallons, preferably more like ten gallons.
+They need an aquarium of at least five gallons, preferably more than ten.

 You’ll also want to ensure your tank has plenty of plants and hiding places because these fish love to explore new surroundings.